idaholab/virtual_test_bed/doc/content/htgr/generic-pbr/generic-pbr_model.md

 Users can define functions for parameters used in the model.
 These include temporal, spatial, and temperature dependent functions.
 For example, users can input enthalpy as a function of temperature, power history as a function of time, or power profile as a function of position.
-The input below specifies the thermal conductivity of fuel pebbles as a function of temperature (in K)
+Users should be cautious when time-dependent and temperature-dependent functions are in use to avoid confusion between time (*t*) and temperature (*T*).
+Currently, only certain parameters can be made temperature-dependent.
+These include material properties and the `h_gap` for the `SurfaceCoupling` component.
+The input below specifies the thermal conductivity of fuel pebbles as a function of temperature (in K).

 !listing htgr/generic-pbr/pbr.i block=k_TRISO language=cpp